markgab/json-porter/README.md

 # JSON Porter

 Export any JavaScript object as a JSON file download or upload a JSON file to import a JavaScript object.
-This is intended to be used within the contexted of a web browser, not within node.js since there are much better ways to do this in node.
+This is intended to be used within the context of a web browser, not within node.js since there are much better ways to do this in node.

 ## Getting Started
 ```command